pauliceia/vgiws/doc/api/feature/element.md

     [10, ...]
     ```
 - Error codes:
+    - 403 (Forbidden): It is necessary a user logged in to access this URL.
-    - 400 (Bad Request): ERROR: The changeset with id=X is closed, so it is not possible to use it.
+    - 409 (Conflict): The changeset with id=#ID was closed at #CLOSED_AT, so it is not possible to use it.
         - PS: Just can use changesets that are open.
-    - 403 (Forbidden): It is necessary a user logged in to access this URL.
     - 500 (Internal Server Error): Problem when create a element.
 Please, contact the administrator.
 - Notes:
 <!-- when add a element, it starts with a default version 1 and it is saved in current_element table. -->